Our aim: to get to the heart of the matter in a nutshell.

-In the current issue, read the viewpoint of Employer President Dr. Rainer Dulger, who warns that without strengthening the economy, we will be neither climate-neutral nor an industrial nation in the future.
-The shortage of skilled workers is one of the braking blocks for companies and therefore our topic of the week.
-Among other exciting information, you will also learn how the EU's new Covid certificate works and why the free movement of persons can finally be capitalized on again in times of a pandemic.
+In the current issue, you can read the viewpoint of employer president Dr. Rainer Dulger, who warns that without strengthening the economy, we will neither be climate-neutral nor an industrial nation in the future.
+The shortage of skilled workers is one of the obstacles for companies and therefore our topic of the week.
+In addition to lots of other exciting information, you can also find out how the EU's new Covid certificate works and why the free movement of people can finally be a priority again in times of a pandemic.

-#FUTUREWORK21 - The new working world after the pandemic
+#FUTUREWORK21 - The new world of work after the pandemic

-Read the viewpoint of BDA CEO Steffen Kampeter in the current issue.
-With a packed program, around 50 speakers and almost 4,000 guests on the livestream, #futurework21 was a great success again this year.
+Read the viewpoint of BDA Managing Director Steffen Kampeter in the current issue.
+With a packed program, around 50 speakers and almost 4,000 guests in the livestream, #futurework21 was once again a great success this year.
 It's worth taking a look at the photo gallery or the videos.
-The SME check by Microsoft and BDA is also particularly informative - the majority of Germany's SMEs have good prerequisites for a successful new start after the Corona crisis.
-Find out which factors are decisive for this in the current BDA Agenda.
+The SME check by Microsoft and BDA is also particularly informative - the majority of Germany's SMEs are well placed for a successful restart after the coronavirus crisis.
+You can find out which factors are decisive for this in the current BDA Agenda.

 Cohesion instead of division - parts of politics on the wrong track

-#wirtschaftsindwiralle - We Employers for the Bundestag Election
+#wirtschaftsindwiralle - We employers for the federal election

-Read the current issue here with a viewpoint from Employer President Dr. Rainer Dulger.
-In this special issue of the BDA Agenda, you can read our expectations of policymakers and the next German government, which we have summarized in an 8-point paper.
+Read the latest issue here with a viewpoint from the President of the Employers' Association, Dr. Rainer Dulger.
+This special edition of the BDA agenda contains our expectations of politicians and the next federal government, which we have summarized in an 8-point paper.
 Creating good working conditions is not just a slogan or advertising slogan for companies, but a reality in the workplace.
-Companies in Germany are doing a lot to make their working conditions not just good, but very good.
-To achieve this, we need good framework conditions.
+Companies in Germany do a lot to ensure that their working conditions are not just good, but very good.
+We need good framework conditions for this.

-Here you will find the current issue, including a statement by the President of the German Employers' Association, Dr. Rainer Dulger.
-The topic of the week is the German government's current poverty/wealth report.
-In the report from Brussels, everything revolves around the developments of the social summit in Porto.
-Young talent is important to us employers.
-That's why a BDA discussion panel at the didacta education fair was devoted to the topic of "Teacher training in and after Corona," in line with publication "Improving teacher training.
+You can read the latest issue here, including a viewpoint from employer president Dr. Rainer Dulger.
+The topic of the week is the current poverty/wealth report from the German government.
+The report from Brussels is all about the developments at the social summit in Porto.
+The next generation is important to us employers.
+That's why a BDA panel discussion at the didacta education trade fair was dedicated to the topic of "Teacher training in and after Corona", in line with the publication "Improving teacher training.

 Vaccination is economic policy

-Here you will find the current issue, including a viewpoint from Employer President Dr. Rainer Dulger.
-With May 1 just around the corner, the topic of the week is, of course, all about work.
+You can read the latest issue here, including a viewpoint from employer president Dr. Rainer Dulger.
+With May 1st just around the corner, the topic of the week is of course all about work.
 We would also like to take this opportunity to mention our #Futurework21 festival.
 For us employers, the social market economy also remains important.
-That's why we look forward to a commentary on the week from Dr. Carsten Linnemann MdB.
+We would therefore be delighted to receive a comment of the week from Dr. Carsten Linnemann MdB.
 Otherwise, all we can say is: vaccinate, vaccinate, vaccinate!

-Read the current issue here, including a viewpoint from Employer President Dr. Rainer Dulger.
-The issue also contains the topic of the week: digitization on the occasion of this week's Hannover Messe.
-The issue is also devoted to the topic of 70 years of coal and steel co-determination.
+Read the latest issue here, including a viewpoint from employer president Dr. Rainer Dulger.
+The issue also contains the topic of the week: digitalization on the occasion of the Hannover Messe this week.
+The issue is also dedicated to the topic of 70 years of coal and steel co-determination.
 You can also read interesting facts about inclusion and training.

 We test what the stuff holds!

-Read the current issue here with, among other things, a viewpoint by Steffen Kampeter, BDA Chief Executive, which is devoted in particular to the subject of corona testing.
+Read the latest issue here, including an opinion piece by Steffen Kampeter, BDA Managing Director, which focuses in particular on the topic of coronavirus testing.
 The issue also contains the topic of the week: short-time work and vacation entitlement as well as a well-filled media review, this time also with audio contributions, and news from our members.

-Read the current issue here, including a viewpoint from Employer President Dr. Rainer Dulger and the topic of the week: Digitization and sustainability in every dual training program as part of Training Week.
-The issue also includes a Comment of the Week by Tilman Kuban, Federal Chairman of Germany's Junge Union, a report from Brussels on the Pay Transparency Directive, and the video of the week for our 'Social Partners Employers in Dialog' livetalk series.
+Read the latest issue here, including a viewpoint from employer president Dr Rainer Dulger and the topic of the week: Digitalization and sustainability in every dual training programme as part of Training Week.
+The issue also contains a commentary of the week by Tilman Kuban, Federal Chairman of the Junge Union Deutschlands, a report from Brussels on the Pay Transparency Directive and the video of the week for our live talk series 'Social Partner Employers in Dialogue'.

-If politics & business pull together, we can gain a lot of trust
+If politics and business pull together, we can gain a lot of trust

-Read the current issue here, including a viewpoint from employer president Dr. Rainer Dulger and the topic of the week: collective agreement on care for the elderly.
-The issue also contains a commentary of the week by Gesamtmetall President Dr. Stefan Wolf, an article on the European social partners' deliberations on platform work, and an interesting special on our virtual event series "Social Partners Employers in Dialog", in which Till Brönner has already participated.
+Read the latest issue here, including a viewpoint from employer president Dr. Rainer Dulger and the topic of the week: Collective agreement on care for the elderly.
+The issue also contains a commentary of the week by Gesamtmetall President Dr. Stefan Wolf, an article on the European social partners' consultations on platform work and an interesting special on our virtual event series "Social Partner Employers in Dialogue", in which Till Brönner has already taken part.

 Entrepreneurs and employees finally need a clear perspective

-Read the current issue here, including a viewpoint from Steffen Kampeter, BDA Executive Director, and the topic of the week: supply chains.
-The issue also contains an exciting Twitter discussion with Federal Minister Heil and information on the report on strengthening social dialogue in the EU.
+Read the latest issue here, including a viewpoint from Steffen Kampeter, BDA Managing Director, and the topic of the week: supply chains.
+The issue also contains an exciting Twitter discussion with Federal Minister Heil and information on the report on strengthening social dialog in the EU.